 Michelle Simmons is a registered Midwife and Nurse and certified as an IBCLC in 2006.
 Throughout her career, Michelle has worked in midwifery and newborn care in clinical, education, management and consultant roles in both public and private health facilities.
 Michelle completed her Master of Nursing (Clinical Leadership) at the University of Western Sydney in 2009.
 Michelle’s current role is CMC Postnatal and infant feeding, Women’s and newborn health, Westmead Hospital and has just taken on the role of Professional Director for LCANZ.
 Michelle is passionate about provision of breastfeeding support which both empowers the woman and has a positive impact on her parenting experience in the early postpartum period.

 Heather Gale – Professional & Political Advocacy – RN, MW, IBCLC, Post Grad.
 Dip.
 Nurse Education, Master of Nursing

 Heather has been Nursing for 30 years, sharing her career between the Acute and Primary Health Care Sectors.
-Heather qualified as an IBCLC in 1999 and currently works in General Practice in Regional NSW, offering a Lactation Consultation Service with the support and collegiality of her GP/IBCLC Colleague, and Practice Principal.
-Heather is also a Sessional University Academic, teaching Undergraduate Nursing.
-She is a member of, and participate through social media in, national and international organisations that share her passion for breastfeeding.
+Heather is a Registered Nurse and Midwife who has been qualified as an IBCLC since 1999.
+Heather has practiced as an Australian Breastfeeding Association Counsellor, and currently works as a Full time, Lactation Consultant and Parent Educator at a Sydney Metropolitan Hospital.
+She is a member of, and participates in a variety of national and international organisations that share her passion for breastfeeding.
 These include the LCANZ, ABA, ASTLiT, IBCLC, ILCA, IACP.
-Heather is honoured and privileged to be welcomed to the LCANZ Board of Directors, and look forward to serving LCANZ with the dedication it deserves.
+Heather is honoured and privileged to be working with the LCANZ Board of Directors, and looks forward to her continued service with LCANZ giving it the dedication it deserves